Universal Translation Services

 1. Reviewing and Organizing New Projects:

 They start their day by reviewing the requests from clients.
 The new projects are all in their inbox.
-Once they have gone through all the new recommendations, they organize them according to their deadline.
+Once they have reviewed all the new recommendations, they organize them according to their deadline.
 They ensure that all the information about a project is mentioned in the planner so the translator will have no problem while working, and the client will get the exact service they want.

 Organizing projects and prioritizing them according to their deadline is one of the essential duties of a project manager.
 Without that, the rest of their day will not be in order.